Building Pipelines

 token across retries:

-the cached result is returned immediately without re-executing.
+again within the TTL, the stored result is returned without re-executing.

 Branching and fan-out